Maldives' embattled president sends envoys to China, Saudi for support

 Nasheed, in exile since he was allowed to go abroad for medical treatment in 2016, urged India to send an envoy “backed by the military” to the Maldives to free the detained judges and political prisoners.

-Experts say it is more likely to put diplomatic, and even economic, pressure on the Yameen government than send its military.
+Experts say it is more likely to put diplomatic or economic pressure on the Yameen government than send its military.

-China has warned against outside powers meddling in the affairs of the tiny archipelago and on Thursday rejected Nasheed’s criticism of its economic involvement.
+China has warned against outside powers meddling in the affairs of the tiny archipelago and rejected Nasheed’s criticism of its economic involvement on Thursday.

 In Beijing, foreign ministry spokesman Geng Shuang said China’s aid to the Maldives had never carried political conditions.

-“You also certainly can’t talk about threatening the security of the Indian Ocean region,” he said in response to an article by Nasheed in an Indian newspaper, slamming China for a “land grab” of the islands, and threatening regional security.
+“You also certainly can’t talk about threatening the security of the Indian Ocean region,” he said in response to an article by Nasheed in an Indian newspaper that criticised China for a “land grab” of the islands and for threatening regional security.

-Cooperation between China and the Maldives is for all the people of the islands and accords with the interests of both countries and both peoples, Geng added.

-Additional reporting by Shihar Aneez in COLOMBO and Ben Blanchard in BEIJING; Writing by Sanjeev Miglani; Editing by Clarence Fernandez
+Additional reporting by Shihar Aneez and Ranga Sirilal in COLOMBO and Ben Blanchard in BEIJING; Writing by Sanjeev Miglani; Editing by Clarence Fernandez and Paul Tait